ashatidealiq/momentumbot/README.md

 ## Description

-This demo project uses a simple Keras model to predict prices for 3 separate asset classes (Gold, NASDAQ Composite Index and Bitcoin).
+This demo project uses a Keras model to predict prices for 3 assets (Gold, NASDAQ Composite Index and Bitcoin) in different asset classes.

 The project also uses the LSTM algorithm to make predictions on interest rates, gold, S&P 500, and BTC.
-There's also a simple GUI where the user can input their investment today and get a 3-6m PNL prediction adjusted for inflation.
+There's a basic GUI where the user can input their investment today and get a 3-6m PNL prediction adjusted for inflation.

-Note: This is a demo to highlight scalable machine learning and deep learning.
-Use it to trade at your own risk.
+Note: This is a toy project to demo scalable machine learning and deep learning.
+I wouldn't use it to risk real money and nor should you.
+Fair warning?

 ## Uses